What Business Licenses and Permits are Needed in Virginia?

 Companies operating in Fairfax County are also subject to the Business, Professional and Occupational License (BPOL) Tax.
 The BPOL applies to certain businesses with annual gross receipts or purchases of over $100,000.

-Cheaspeake – The Chesapeake Commissioner of the Revenue assesses business license taxes on any business activity conducted in the city limits of Chesapeake.
+Chesapeake – The Chesapeake Commissioner of the Revenue, assesses business license taxes on any business activity conducted in the city limits of Chesapeake.
 All businesses must purchase a license before starting operations.

 Richmond – Before starting a business or conducting business activities in Richmond, a New Business License Application will need to be filed.
 The cost of a business license varies depending on the business’s gross receipts and the type of activities performed by the business.